Kalisz: 1500–1914

 In 1574 the Jesuits came to Kalisz and in 1584 opened a Jesuit College, which became a centre of education in Poland; around this time, however, the importance of Kalisz began to decline somewhat, its place being taken by nearby Poznań.

 The economic development of the area was aided by a large number of Protestant Czech Brothers, who settled in and around Kalisz after being expelled from Bohemia in 1620.

 In the 18th century, one of two main routes connecting Warsaw and Dresden ran through the city, and Kings Augustus II the Strong and Augustus III of Poland often traveled that route.
 In 1789, 881 Jews lived in Kalisz, 29% of the city’s population.
 In 1792, a fire destroyed much of the city centre.

+At various times, the 1st and 7th Infantry Regiments of the Polish Crown Army were stationed in Kalisz.

 In 1793, in the Second Partition of Poland, the Kingdom of Prussia absorbed the city, called Kalisch in German.
 That year Jews were 40% of the population.
 In 1801, Wojciech Bogusławski set up one of the first permanent theatre troupes in Kalisz.

-In 1807, Kalisz became a provincial capital within the Duchy of Warsaw.
+In 1806, the 8th Polish Infantry Regiment was formed in Kalisz and the 6th Polish Infantry Regiment was formed in the present-day district of Dobrzec.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and became a provincial capital within the short-lived Duchy of Warsaw.
 During Napoleon's invasion of Russia, following Yorck's Convention of Tauroggen of 1812, von Stein's Treaty of Kalisz was signed between Russia and Prussia in 1813, confirming that Prussia now was on the side of the Allies.

 After the defeat of Napoleon Bonaparte, Kalisz became a provincial capital of Congress Poland and then the capital of a province of the Russian Empire.
 In the 1820s a special Jewish quarter was created where the third of the town that was Jewish was required to live; it existed until 1862.
+Fryderyk Chopin visited Kalisz in 1826, 1828 and 1830.
 Prussia and Russia held joint military exercises near the town in 1835.
-The proximity to the Prussian border accelerated economic development of the city and Kalisz ("Калиш" in Russian Cyrillic) started to attract many settlers, not only from other regions of Poland and other provinces of the Russian Empire, but also from German states.
+The proximity to the Prussian border accelerated economic development of the city and Kalisz ("Калиш" in Russian Cyrillic) began to attract many settlers, not only from other regions of Poland and other provinces of the Russian Empire, but also from German states.
 In 1860, 4,423 Jews lived in the town, 34.5% of its residents.
 During the January Uprising, on April 15, 1863, Polish insurgents fought two victorious clashes against the Russians near the city.
 In 1881, Russian authorities expelled Jewish residents who lacked Russian citizenship.
 In 1897, the Jewish population of the town was 7,580, about one-third of the total population.

 In 1902, a new railway linked Kalisz to Warsaw and Łódź.
-Since the 19th century, Kalisz was one of the leading Polish centers of piano manufacturing.
+Since the 19th century, Kalisz has been one of the leading Polish centers of piano manufacturing.
 In the early 20th century, it became the leading center, surpassing Warsaw.